LucienIV/bikesharing/README.md

 ### Summary of Results

 The results indicate that a successful bike sharing business should focus on certain criteria to be successful:
--The combination of start/stop location mapping as well as trip duration would indicate that most trips stay within a central area and are between certain locations that are frequented.
+- The combination of start/stop location mapping as well as trip duration would indicate that most trips stay within a central area and are between certain locations that are frequented.
 Based on this, a new startup bike share should focus on the most populated and frequented areas and then branch out to less populous areas once a demand has been proven and capital established.
--The trip durations rarely lasting longer than an hour and peaking around short 5 minute trips would indicate that a potential initial plan would be to set up the first few locations in the city in areas roughly 5-10 minutes apart in areas of major business and residence.
+- The trip durations rarely lasting longer than an hour and peaking around short 5 minute trips would indicate that a potential initial plan would be to set up the first few locations in the city in areas roughly 5-10 minutes apart in areas of major business and residence.
--The prioritization of trips at the start or end of days during the work week would indicate that the prior assessment of setting up locations near business centers would be beneficial to profits and the number of users.
+- The prioritization of trips at the start or end of days during the work week would indicate that the prior assessment of setting up locations near business centers would be beneficial to profits and the number of users.
--Based on the obvious gender gap a specialized advertising push towards male users should be made to maximize profit.
+- Based on the obvious gender gap a specialized advertising push towards male users should be made to maximize profit.
 Additionally, as the majority of users are subscribers, subscribers can be seen to be the primary source of income for the analyzed company.
 Care should be taken to get users to subscribe to the program, through benefits, promotions, and other methods.

 ### Further Visualizations

 Further visualizations that could be of use to future analysis include:
--A visualization of the population of Des Moines to determine the best areas to set up bike stations.
+- A visualization of the population of Des Moines to determine the best areas to set up bike stations.
--A visualization of the number of bikes in use in New York City on a given day to establish an idea of how many bikes would be needed based on the population of a given area.
+- A visualization of the number of bikes in use in New York City on a given day to establish an idea of how many bikes would be needed based on the population of a given area.

 [link to dashboard](https://public.tableau.com/app/profile/lucien.roberts/viz/NYCCitiBikeChallenge_16453707388470/SummaryStory)